JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-compliance-api.md

 **Endpoint for compliance operations**: `/graphql`

 **Rate Limits**: Rate limiting is enforced based on your account tier.

+- Free: 10/min, no burst
+- Freemium: 30/min, no burst
+- Enterprise: 30-60/min with burst

 A `429` HTTP response code indicates the limit has been reached.
 The API does not currently return any rate limit headers.

 ## List Frameworks